 Once inserted, the Publish Content module looks like the screenshot above.

-No need to wonder what this text corresponds to and to tell you that you have never written it...
+You don't need to ask yourself what this text is about and tell yourself that you have never written it...
 It's normal: it's a dynamic text.

-Any changes made here will apply to all content using this template template.
-And that's the most interesting thing!
+Anything changed here will apply to all content using this template.
+And that's the best part!

 4 - How to customize the Post Content module?